 In reference to FMMIS adjustments when a recalculation is made of claims previously paid, resulting from an incorrect Federal Financial Participation (FFP) rate in FMMIS, Medicaid Fiscal Agent Operations adjusts the actual claims payments made to provider(s) for a period of time, until the amount is completely recouped.
 As a result, Financial Services will see only the adjusted actual cost amount, post FFP adjustment.
 Given this, Financial Services will then draw sufficient funds to pay the adjusted FMMIS provider costs.
 Because an adjustment is made in FMMIS claims payments, to pay the provider(s), less the overpayment of FFP amount, the overpayment is effectively returned to CMS.
 In reference to FFP draw adjustments when the adjustment is not made in FMMIS, and therefore affected by Financial Services.
 The Grants Unit staff would calculate the amount, or be provided with the amount, of the adjustment to FFP needed.
-The unit would then reduce one or more FFP draws, by the amount of the inappropriate or recouped billings, until the net federal draw(s) is reduced by the amount of the inappropriate or recouped billings.
+The unit would then reduce one or more FFP draws, by the amount of the inappropriate or recouped billings.
 This option is usually used to adjust for: drug rebates received from drug companies; recouped Medicaid payments sent to providers in error; recouped Medicaid fraud, abuse and overpayments received from providers; or a clear record of the adjustment is needed for an audit response to corresponded to a CMS 64 report.
 In this way, we effectively return/credit CMS for the FFP previously drawn incorrectly or recouped.